matrix-ac/blog/docs/index.md

 ---
 layout: page
-title: Zion Archive
+title: Matrix Documentation
-permalink: /zion-archive/
+permalink: /docs/
 ---

-The Zion Archive contains documentation for the Matrix.
+Even the Matrix has documentation.

+If you can't find what you're looking for ask us on the [XMPP channel](/xmpp/) or tweet us [@matrix_ac](https://twitter.com/matrix_ac).

 <div class="home">
 {% for cat in site.zion-list %}